 Committed to enhancing the quality of care in the Mid-South, the BMHC Foundation - the charitable arm of Baptist Memorial Health Care - supports advances in patient care, medical education and research for Baptist Memorial hospitals.
 Camp Good Grief, Memphis' first bereavement camp for children, is an original program funded by the BMHC Foundation.
 All of these services are provided free to the community.
 Additionally, the BMHC Foundation supports advanced technology and therapies at Baptist hospitals.

 Fountain graduated from Iowa State University and has spent many years in development and institutional advancement.
 Before joining Baptist in 1994, he served as vice chancellor for development at the University of Tennessee, Memphis.
 Outside of work, he serves on the boards of the Medical Education and Research Institute, The United Way of the Mid-South, the New Memphis Institute, PeopleFirst Partnership with Memphis Fast Forward and the Economic Club of Memphis.
 He serves on the board of Trustees of the Dixon Gallery and Gardens and as Secretary/Treasurer of the Pi Kappa Alpha Foundation.
 Fountain also served as immediate past chair of EmergeMemphis.

 Senior Vice President and Chief Financial Officer

 In his role as senior vice president and chief financial officer, Don Pounds is responsible for all areas of finance for the Baptist system, including treasury management, external and internal reporting, supply chain, reimbursement, tax, revenue cycle and general accounting.
 Since coming to Baptist in 1987, Pounds has served in a variety of roles, starting as controller at Baptist Memorial Hospital-Union County.

 A graduate of the University of Mississippi in Oxford, Miss., Pounds earned a bachelor’s degree in business administration.
 He is a certified public accountant and a member of the American Institute of Certified Public Accountants.
-He also is a member of the Health Care Financial Management Association.
+He also serves on the Health Care Financial Management Association Large System Council.